enebular/enebular-runtime-agent/tools/awsiot-thing-creator/README.md

 # Awsiot-thing-creator

-This is a tiny utility to create AWS IoT thing using aws-sdk
+This is a tiny utility to create AWS IoT thing using aws-sdk.

+It does the following:

+1. Creates the keys and certificates for a new thing
+2. Creates a standard policy for the new thing (if it doesnt exist already)
+3. Attaches the standard policy to the new certificate
+4. Creates a new thing and attaches the new certificate
+5. Creates a standard rule to allow thing shadows to be updated when the device disconnects unexpectedly  (if it doesnt exist already)

+It needs AWS IAM access to create the role used with the rule's action.

 ## Build
 ```sh